telerik/reporting-docs/knowledge-base/visual-studio-preview-is-not-working-when-using-objectdatasource.md

 ---
-title: Report Designer Preview is not working when using ObjectDataSource
+title: Report Designer Preview is not working when using ObjectDataSource inside Visual Studio.
 description: Preview the report in the Visual Studio Designer is not working when using ObjectDataSource.
 type: troubleshooting
-page_title: Reports using ObjectDataSource cannot be opened with the Visual Studio Designer
+page_title: Reports using ObjectDataSource cannot be opened with the Visual Studio Designer.
 slug: visual-studio-preview-is-not-working-when-using-objectdatasource
 res_type: kb
 ---